thrive in the wild

 How fit / crazy / wild do I need to be to do it?

 We don’t tend to go for epic feats of endurance, that’s not really us.
 We’re all about moving slow, noticing and exploring a landscape through all our senses.
 While we’re on part two you will need to carry your gear in a ruck-sack and we do wild camp for a night or two, so we recommend a healthy level of fitness for your own enjoyment and safety.
 It will no doubt be a challenge being out in the Wild, but whether you're a first-timer or a seasoned wild camper, it's a magical experience to share with others.
 We've designed the adventure to suit all-comers and our main priority is supporting guests on their journey.
 We adapt our plans to meet the needs of the team, and in-line with the weather doing it's thing too.
-If required we can transport luggage throughout part two to make it easier.
+If required we can transport luggage throughout part two to lighten the load.

 What kit will I need?